 MESA is a non-profit, 501(c)3 charitable organization.
 MESA serves the public good through the advancement of environmentally sustainable food production.
 MESA facilitates vocational training and cultural exchange programs between international agriculturists and their US counterparts to advance sustainable agriculture.
-MESA’s US Department of State-designated J1 Training and Cultural Exchange Program status means that we’re the Program Sponsor for your int’l Steward’s legal training visa and US program.
+MESA exchange program is designated by the US Department of State.
+MESA’s designation means that we’re the Program Sponsor responsible to issue and maintain your Steward’s J-1 trainee visa and facilitate their US program experience.
 MESA is responsible to select and match qualified Stewards and Host trainers, monitor and evaluate training activities & cultural experiences, and ensure each Steward’s well-being for the duration of their US program.

 MESA is unique in our exclusive promotion of sustainable food and farming systems and in our ability to sponsor legal visas for international participants.
 Many of our US Hosts are small-scale and diversified; all are committed to environmental stewardship.
 MESA also partners with NGOs and universities to recruit Steward candidates.
 Our Global Partners promote sustainable food and farming systems in their own countries.